ipfabric/docs/docs/IP_Fabric_GUI/discovery_snapshot.md

 in the yellow box).
 This will display all loaded and unloaded snapshots and allow you to create new snapshots or perform operations on existing snapshots.

+Snapshots are grouped by date and state in collapsible sections.
+You can show or hide unloaded snapshots, or quickly find a specific one using the search field.

 A new snapshot can be taken at any time by clicking **+ New Snapshot** (highlighted in the red box) and then the green **Start discovery** button.
 This will start a new snapshot of the network with globally set parameters in the